codesnail/BehavioralCloning/README.md

 [image7]: ./image6.jpg "Training Image"
 [image8]: ./image7.jpg "Training Image"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-### Files Submitted & Code Quality
+#### Files Submitted

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

-My project includes the following files:
+The project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

-#### 2. Submission includes functional code
+#### How to simulate
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator, drive.py and my model file model.h5, the car can be driven autonomously around the track by executing:

 ```sh
 python drive.py model.h5
 ```

-#### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy